Bet on autumn brunch to boost your business

 https://cdn.theforkmanager.com/static/styles/wysiwyg_blog/public/avocat-brunch-kale-pain.jpg?itok=YX7v2zqz

-The Bel-Ami restaurant in Paris, that offers a huge brunch, stands out for the incredible variety of sweet and savoury breads on offer.
+The Bel-Ami restaurant in Paris, which offers a huge brunch, stands out for the incredible variety of sweet and savoury breads on offer.
 The thing that customers like most is that the bread is all handmade with organic ingredients.

 Sandwiches